-- Stress incontinence is the most common type.
+This is the most common type of urinary incontinence.
 It occurs when the pressure in the bladder becomes too great for the bladder outlet to withstand.
 This is usually caused by weak pelvic floor muscles.
 Urine tends to leak most when you cough, laugh, sneeze or exercise (such as when you jump or run).
 In these situations there is a sudden extra pressure (stress) inside the tummy (abdomen) and on the bladder.
 Small amounts of urine often leak.
 Sometimes much larger volumes of urine are accidentally passed.
-Pelvic floor muscles are often weakened by childbirth.
+Stress incontinence may also be a side effect of pregnancy, as pelvic floor muscles are often weakened by childbirth.
 Stress incontinence is common in women who have had several children, in obese people and with increasing age.
-See separate leaflet called Stress Incontinence for more details.
+See the separate leaflet called Stress Incontinence for more details.

 Stress incontinence can occur in men who have had some treatments for prostate cancer.
 This includes surgical removal of the prostate (prostatectomy), and radiotherapy.

-Illnesses or diseases affecting the nervous system are called neurological disorders.
+Diseases or medical conditions affecting the nervous system are called neurological disorders.
 Some people with certain neurological disorders may experience urge incontinence.
 Examples are Parkinson's disease, multiple sclerosis (MS), spinal cord injury and after a stroke.

 Most cases of urinary incontinence are due to the above causes.
-Other causes are less common.
-They include:
+The other causes listed below are less common

-- Functional incontinence is the name given to urinary incontinence where there is nothing obviously wrong with the nervous system controlling the bladder or the lower urinary tract (bladder/urethra) itself.
-An example would be incontinence because you were unable to reach the toilet, due to poor mobility.
+This is the name given to urinary incontinence where there is nothing obviously wrong with the nervous system controlling the bladder and urethra, or the lower urinary tract (bladder/urethra) itself.
+An example would be incontinence because you were unable to reach the toilet to empty your bladder, due to poor mobility.

-- Other types of incontinence exist.
-They include incontinence of urine when there is a birth defect (congenital abnormality) of the urinary tract, and problems that can occur after injury, accident or during operations
+These include incontinence of urine when there is a birth defect (congenital abnormality) of the urinary tract, and problems that can occur after injury, accident or during operations.

 Urinary incontinence can often be improved and can be cured in many cases.
-Urinary incontinence is treated differently according to the type and cause.
+Urinary incontinence treatment may depend on the type and cause.